inferno-framework/inferno-framework.github.io/docs/deployment/index.md

 contains a `docker-compose.yml` file that can run all of the services inferno needs.

-At a minimum, deploying inferno involves the following:
+At a minimum, deploying Inferno involves the following:
 - `git clone` the repository you want to deploy (or get it onto your server in some other way)
 - run `setup.sh` to pull & build the needed docker images and run database